 From the science of human digestion to the study of cultures and how they interact with food, gastronomy is all about the relationship between humans, food, and the world we live in.

 For as long as there has been food, there has been gastronomy in some form or another.
 Questions regarding what we eat have always been around:

 How can we make this taste better?

 How can we cultivate this food to provide more of it?

-Later on, cuisine became more specialized, and cookbooks and apprenticeships developed to provide instruction on the preparation of food.
+Later on, cuisine became more specialized, and cookbooks and apprenticeships were developed to provide instruction on food preparation.

 Careers in Gastronomy

 As long as you integrate a learning component into what you do, almost any culinary career can be considered a part of the larger gastronomy umbrella.
 Although being a chef or molecular gastronomist is your best way to earn the “gastronomy” title, you can also go beyond the kitchen to consider: